Sample CAMB Parameter file

 tensor_nrun(1) = 0

-#Three parameterizations (1,2,3) for tensors, see http://cosmologist.info/notes/CAMB.pdf
+#Three parameterizations (1,2,3) for tensors, see https://cosmologist.info/notes/CAMB.pdf

 tensor_parameterization = 1